runze1223/MLOW/README.md

 This is a PyTorch implementation of the paper: [MLOW: Interpretable Low-Rank Frequency Magnitude Decomposition of Multiple Effects for Time Series Forecasting]().
 MLOW is an interpretable Fourier-based decomposition method that disentangles multiple effects of certain time series data using learned low-rank components, providing an interpretable decomposition in the temporal domain rather than operating in the complex frequency domain.

 If you find this project helpful, please don't forget to give it a ⭐ Star.
+Your support is very important to us.
 Thank you very much!

 We'll keep updating this repository with new features and news.
 Please feel free to contact us if you have any questions or find any bugs.